Production Planning and Control System (PPC)

 What is Production Control?

 Once the production plan is implemented, the production control phase comes.
-Aim of production control is to keep the processes under check.
+The aim of production control is to keep the processes under check.
 Therefore, it employs several control methods that enable the production unit to achieve the optimum level of performance that an organization desires.

 - Follow Up